Frequently Asked Questions

 How does the project work?

 Independent insurance agency personnel across the state will deliver packets of educational materials to schools throughout the community.
-These materials will include coloring books and stickers for the children and informational brochures on fire safety for parents.
-The brochures that parents will receive stress the importance of practicing an Exit Drill In The Home with young children.
+These materials will include educational coloring books and stickers for the children.
+This information will stress the importance of practicing an Exit Drill In The Home with young children.
 Parents will be urged to:

 1. Install and regularly check smoke detectors on every level of the home.